Public Relations (PR) people can be real downers. Or at least they should be.

 So, no, they shouldn’t be downers on any of those occasions.

-Tip #3 – Redundancy in your crisis communication plan.
 Each contingency should have a contingency.
 Think of the average calling tree.
-If you’re a comms pro, chances are that you are pivotal in the plan.
+If you’re a communications professional, chances are that you are pivotal in the plan.
 But what if YOU are the emergency?

 Learn More About Strategic Communications

-Mike Kohler is a member of the online faculty of Purdue’s online Master of Science in Communication degree program.
-The program can be completed in just 10 courses (20 months) and covers numerous topics critical for advancement in the communication industry, including crisis communication, social media engagement, focus group planning and implementation, survey design and survey analysis, public relations theory, professional writing, and communication ethics.
+The online Master of Science in Communication degree program covers numerous topics critical for advancement in the communication industry, including crisis communication.
+Learn more about social media engagement, focus group planning and implementation, professional writing, and communication ethics.

 *The views and opinions expressed are of the author and do not represent the Brian Lamb School of Communication.